-Figure 218: Special OEM features - IF board settings
+Figure 220: Special OEM features - IF board settings

 BIOS setting Description Setting options Effect PCMCIA detected I/O port The I/O address range of the PCMCIA port (socket 1) is displayed on the interface board.
 None CAN detected I/O port If a B&R interface board is installed in the IPC, then the I/O range is shown here.
-None Here, an IRQ can be assigned to the CAN port of the interface board (disconnecting the interrupt line).
-NA No interrupt is assigned. the interrupt line).
-10 . , NMI An NMI (Non Maskable Interrupt) is assigned.
+None Assign IRQ Here, an IRQ can be assigned to the CAN port of the interface board (disconnecting the interrupt line).
+NA No interrupt is assigned.
+10 IRQ 10 is assigned.
+NMI An NMI (Non Maskable Interrupt) is assigned.
 Security port The I/O address range of the hardware security key is displayed on a B&R interface board.
 None

-Table 199: Special OEM features - IF board settings
+Table 202: Special OEM features - IF board settings